NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 ![Air frame](images/airframe-zip-ties.jpg)

 3. Trim the tails of your zip ties.

 4. The battery should tuck neatly between the dowel and the FCB.

 5. The motors plug into the four recepticals on the FCB.
 You need two read/blue and two black/white motors and matching colors need to diagonally opposite eachother (like in the picture above)

 6. Wrap the wire around the arms once or twice and then insert the motor into its holder.
 It is a tight fit.

 7. Install the four propellers.
 You need two clockwise (labeled "A" -- see below) and two counter-clockwise propellers (labeled 'B').
 Matched propellers should be diagonally opposite eachother.
 Color has no relationship to direction.
 Check the motor direction before installing the propeller to make sure they blow down.
 "B" props go on the black/white motors.
 "A" props go on the red/blue motors.

 ![Air frame](images/clockwise_motor.jpg)
 ![Air frame](images/counterclockwise_motor.jpg)

-8. If you need to attach a battery cable, unscrew the two screws on the green terminal block and insert the lead on the battery cable.
+8. **FIXME REMOVE** If you need to attach a battery cable, unscrew the two screws on the green terminal block and insert the lead on the battery cable.
 Make sure you get the polarity right: red is positive:
 ![Air frame](images/battery_polarity.jpg)

 ## Bringing up the FCB

 The FCB has three key hardware components you'll need to test:  The microcontroller, the accelerameter, and the motors.

+### Flashing the Bootloader

+Flashing the bootloader is a step you typically performance once after a board is manufactured.
+It installs a small piece of software that makes the board compatible with Arduino.
+You'll need to do this with your quadcopters when they are manufactured.
+We are doing it here for practice.

+**FIXME Link to or copy instructions for this**

 ### Run a Test Program on the FCB